MetaMask/metamask-docs/wallet/concepts/sdk/connections.md

       Mobile](#metamask-mobile-connection) is established.

   :::note
-  The choice between the extension and MetaMask Mobile is persisted unless the user or dapp disconnects.
+  The choice between the extension and MetaMask Mobile persists until the user or dapp disconnects.
   At that point, the dapp displays the modal again.
   :::